n8n-io/n8n-docs/docs/courses/level-one/README.md

 Welcome to the n8n Certification Course Level I!

 ## Is this course right for me?

-This course teaches you how to automate processes with no code using n8n and jumpstart your qualification as an automation expert.
+This course teaches you how to automate processes with no code using n8n and is meant to jumpstart your qualification as an automation expert.

 This course is for you if you:
-- want to automate things in your personal life
+- Want to automate things in your personal life
-- are looking for quick ways to automate common business processes
+- Are looking for quick ways to automate common business processes
-- plan to become an n8n partner
+- Plan to become an n8n partner

 ## What will I learn?

 By the end of this course, you will know:

 - How to set up n8n and navigate the Editor UI
 - How data is structured in n8n
 - How to configure different node parameters and add credentials